Air Flow Made Easy

 Now compare that to calculating Volume Air Flow using a Kestrel:

-- Measure duct duct dimensions and enter them into the Kestrel.
+- Measure duct dimensions and enter them into the Kestrel.

 - Hold the Kestrel to the duct opening to directly measure air flow.